KonstantinData/A2A-research-workflow/core/README.md

 Standard Python libraries only in this skeleton.

 ## Usage
-The orchestrator coordinates agents, consolidation, rendering, and notifications; invoke with `python -m core.orchestrator`.
+The orchestrator coordinates agents, consolidation, duplicate detection, rendering, and notifications; invoke with `python -m core.orchestrator`.